(to be continued in Part 5, "The End of an Era in Detroit -- The Mexico City Sale".... (coming later!))

 |

-which would begin to change the transit picture in Detroit for many decades to come.
+would take place which would begin to change the transit picture in Detroit for many decades to come.

 In 1950, GM Truck & Coach introduced its 40-foot

-long, 102-inch wide, 51-passenger, "large capacity,"
+long, 102-inch wide, 51-passenger, "large capacity"

 diesel-powered transit coach, the model TDH-5103.